ecmwf/polytope/docs/Service/Features/trajectory.md

 }
 ```

-This request returns the same as the first request, however sweeping a box of size `0.1` in the `latitude` direction and `0.2` in the `longitude` direction.
+This request returns the same as the first request, but sweeping a box of size `0.1` in the `latitude` direction and `0.2` in the `longitude` direction.

 <!---
 In this case only `latitude` and `longitude` must be provided in the requested points but a level and time axis must be provided in the main body of the request.
 These values will be propagated for each set of `latitude`, `longitude` points.
 For example in the following request: